itmat/CAMPAREE/doc/resource_files.rst

 CAMPAREE installation directory, though this can be changed in the CAMPAREE config file.
 A collection of resource files is derived from a specific build of an organism's genome and corresponding transcript annotation.
-We have prepared collections of pre-built resource files for several commonly-sequenced organisms, available for download and use with CAMPAREE.
-Additionally, CAMPAREE comes bundled with utilities to generate custom resource files for users who want to simulated data from organisms/genome builds not available as pre-built resource files.
+We have prepared collections of :ref:`pre-built resource files <resource-pre-built>` for several commonly-sequenced organisms, available for download and use with CAMPAREE.
+Additionally, CAMPAREE comes bundled with utilities to :ref:`generate custom resource files <resource-gen-custom>` for users who want to simulated data from organisms/genome builds not available as pre-built resource files.